Magnon-mediated electric current drag and nonlocal spin-Peltier effect in the ac regime: Magnon-mediated current drag

-are dimensionless coefficients describing contributions to the conductivity with different characteristic dependences on the magnetization direction $\vm_{\rm eq}$.
-These equations are the central results of this Section.
-They generalize the theory of Ref.\ \onlinecite{Reiss2021-em} to the nonlocal response.
-The term proportional to $m_x m_y$, with the dimensionless off-diagonal conductivity coefficient $s^{xy}_{11}$, can be identified with a spin-Hall version of the planar Hall effect, which is symmetric under magnetization reversal.
+which each describe contributions to the conductivity with different characteristic dependences on the magnetization direction $\vm_{\rm eq}$ \cite{Cornelissen2015-fh, Goennenwein2015-lb, Li2016-ye, Wu2016-cs}.

+Equations (\ref{eq:sigmaxx})--(\ref{eq:sji}) are a central result of this article.
+They generalize the theory of Ref.\ \onlinecite{Reiss2021-em} to the nonlocal response and go beyond Ref.\ \onlinecite{Reiss2021-em} by including magnon relaxation processes in F and the coupling of spin and heat transport across the F$|$N interfaces.
+The term proportional to $m_x m_y$ in Eq.\ (\ref{eq:sigmayx}), with the dimensionless off-diagonal conductivity coefficient $s^{xy}_{11}$, can be identified with a spin-Hall version of the planar Hall effect, which is symmetric under magnetization reversal.
 The terms proportional to $m_z$ correspond to a spin-Hall version of the anomalous Hall effect, which is antisymmetric under magnetization reversal.
+In the low-frequency limit, Eqs.\ (\ref{eq:sigmaxx})--(\ref{eq:sji}) reproduce existing results by Refs.~\onlinecite{Cornelissen2016-wy,Zhang2012-fy}.
+Upon sending the interface transparency between F and N2 to zero, the trilayer considered here effectively becomes a bilayer, and our results reproduce previous results of the bilayer spin-Hall magnetoresistance of Refs.\ \onlinecite{Chen2013-gf,Chen2016-pc,Cornelissen2016-wy,Zhang2019-zv,Zhang2012-fy,Zhang2012-ig,Wang2018-qd} in the zero-frequency limit and Ref.\ \onlinecite{Reiss2021-em} for nonzero frequency.